 Without the bubbles, massage systems and other high-powered features, can a bathtub still be as enjoyable and worth it?

-To soak or not to soak, that is the question… that’s often asked by customers when offered with Soakers as their tub selection.
-Its simple setup is frequently compared to the more sophisticated technology of jetted tubs, but does this make a soaking tub any less?
+The soaking tub's simple setup is frequently compared to the more sophisticated technology of jetted tubs, but does this make a soaking tub any less?

 What is a soaking tub?